kazibwefrancis/PHP-CRUD/README.md

-# 📚 Simple CRUD Application with HTML, CSS, and PHP
+# 📚 Simple CRUD Application with HTML, CSS, and PHP BY Kazibwe Francis

 Welcome to my simple CRUD (Create, Read, Update, Delete) application built using **HTML**, **CSS**, and **PHP**.
 This project demonstrates basic database operations for managing a collection of books.
 It's a great starting point for anyone learning web development with PHP and MySQL.